 Graduate students must register for a minimum of 4 credits (14 hours per week) for field education.
 Students may also register for 6 credits (21 hours per week) of field education when the school, agency, and the student have agreed to this arrangement.
 See the chart below for the number of field education hours required.
-For students enrolled in Pathway I, the Advanced Standing Option, a 21-hour a week placement (6 credits per semester) is required.
+Advanced Standing students must complete a 21-hour a week placement (6 credits per semester).